 - 1. To open slide forward and pull up to open latch before inserting ball. - 2.
 Place coupler on ball of same diameter as coupler and of same or greater capacity. - When ball is completely nested in socket, push top of latch handle rearward until handle snaps into closed position.
 Extend jack to ground and lift tow vehicle/trailer combination 2 to 4 in. to ensure coupler is securely attached to tow ball.
 Retract jack before towing. - 4.
-Insert padlock through hole in handle for theftprevention purposes.
+Insert padlock or hitch pin through hole in handle while traveling or for theft-prevention purposes.